pbinkley/rcb-manual/sections/13-the-recording-of-sound.md

 second diaphragm or a moving armature of some type.
-Electrical variations may be translated into light variations (sound on film) or into magnetic variations (Tele- graphone, Blattnerphone).
-In the familiar phonographic technique, the sound vibra- tions are translated into mechanical move- ments of a stylus which cuts or imbeds a groove in ja disc cylinder MOre sia pmo lmao
-\wakoal joal(ers het film.® The groove may be of constant depth, recording lateral swings of the stylus (lateral cut, "snake track," Berlinerschrift) or of varying depth (hill and dale, Edisonschrift).
-Hill and dale recording is used in dictating machines and in some very high-quality studio recording,
+Electrical variations may be translated into light variations (sound on film) or into magnetic variations (Telegraphone, Blattnerphone).
+In the familiar phonographic technique, the sound vibrations are translated into mechanical movements of a stylus which cuts or imbeds a groove in a disc, cylinder, or strip of motion picture film.[^n3] The groove may be of constant depth, recording lateral swings of the stylus (lateral cut, "snake track," Berlinerschrift) or of varying depth (hill and dale, Edisonschrift).
+Hill and dale recording is used in dictating machines and in some very high-quality studio recording, {% include pagebreak.html canvas=347 %} but lateral cut records are most practical for common use at the present time.

-1. See the American Council of Learned Societies Bulletin No. 23 for June, 1935 especially Professor Mil- man Parry's "Oral Poetry of the Southern Slavs," pp. 30 and 98; Professor Herskovits!
-Transcriptions of West African Music," p.
-125; and the reports on the Linguistic Atlas Collection, pp. 22 and 87.

-e.
-For a full and authoritative discussion with excellent bibliographies see Technische Akustik (These two volumes from Bd.
-XVII of the Handbuch der Experimen-

-E. Waetzmann, 2 vols., Leipzig, 1934.
-talphy sik.)

-ed.

-An excellent and readable book on film and disc recording is Talking Pictures by Bernard Brown,

-2d (revised) ed., London, 1933 (Isaac Pitman).

-A compact and useful oractical book is Home Recording and All About It by George J. Saliba,

-New York, 1932 (Gernsback).

-Sound Projection (by Rudolph Miehling, New York, 1929 (Mancell Pub.
-Co.), while less up-to-date than the other books mentioned, may be found useful.
-An abstract of G. Oscar Russell's, Mechanical Recording of Speech appears in Bulletin No. 4,

-Ling, Soc.
-Am., Sept., 1929.

-A brief essay by H. A. Frederick, "Recording and Reproducing Sound" appears in the Review of

-Scientific Instruments, Vol. 5, No. 5 (May, 1934).

-A discussion of recording materials is found in E. Nesper, Nimm Schallplatten Selber Auf!
-(Stuttgart, 3rd ed., 1932) and in the essay by H. aA.
-Frederick referred to above.

-See also the Journal of the Acoustical Society of America, The Review of Scientific Instru-

-ments, and The Bell Technical Journals.

-5. This last method, much in vogue in France, is not to be confused with the familiar moving picture tech-

-nique in which light variations are photographed.

-THE RECORDING OF SOUND

-72

-AN IN, _ TT

-but lateral cut records are most practical for common use at the present time.

-The recording methods referred to in the preceding paragraph may be classi- fied as (1) Photographic, (2) Magnetic,
-(3) Mechanical.
-Since the particular kind of mechanical recording known as instan- taneous recording on disc will be used in most research projects, the first and sec- ond will be dismissed with a few brief re- marks .4
+The recording methods referred to in the preceding paragraph may be classified as (1) Photographic, (2) Magnetic, (3) Mechanical.
+Since the particular kind of mechanical recording known as instantaneous recording on disc will be used in most research projects, the first and second will be dismissed with a few brief remarks.[^n4]

-1. Photographic.
-In this method, electrical variations produce corresponding light variations, which in turn produce either a varying amount of exposure (vari- able density, Western Electric) or varying area (variable width, R.C.A.) on a photo- graphic film.
-Equipment for this method can be easily portable and can be used un- der extreme climatic conditions, but the record cannot be played back at once.
-Ac- cording/'to Dr. H. A. Frederick, duplicates, even commercial ones, show considerable yariations from print to print.
-"Such du— plicate records have thus far failed to show as great uniformity as disc record pressings.
-The individual film records are
+\1. *Photographic*.
+In this method, electrical variations produce corresponding light variations, which in turn produce either a varying amount of exposure (variable density, Western Electric) or varying area (variable width, R.C.A.) on a photo- graphic film.
+Equipment for this method can be easily portable and can be used under extreme climatic conditions, but the record cannot be played back at once.
+According to Dr. H. A. Frederick, duplicates, even commercial ones, show considerable variations from print to print.
+Such duplicate records have thus far failed to show as great uniformity as disc record pressings.
+The individual film records are expensive, delicate, bulky, and difficult
-Expensive, Geli cave, bulky, sand sditricult to handle compared with disks."© In con- tradiction to this statement it has been pointed out that duplicate prints produced by the large film companies are now fairly constant and that variations are mainly in the range above four thousand cycles.
-The fact remains that it would be difficult for the ordinary research worker to get copies

-of any such quality.
-The excellence of film recording is unquestioned, but the ex- pense of this method is prohibitive for most research projects.©
+to handle compared with disks.[^n5] In contradiction to this statement it has been pointed out that duplicate prints produced by the large film companies are now fairly constant and that variations are mainly in the range above four thousand cycles.
+The fact remains that it would be difficult for the ordinary research worker to get copies {% include columnbreak.html canvas=347 col=2 %} of any such quality.
+The excellence of film recording is unquestioned, but the expense of this method is prohibitive for most research projects.[^n6]

-&.
-Magnetic.
-In this method, elec- trical variations produce variations in the degree to which a magnetic wire (Tele- graphone) or steel tape (Blattnerphone) is magnetized across its axis.
+\2. *Magnetic*.
+In this method, electrical variations produce variations in the degree to which a magnetic wire (Telegraphone) or steel tape (Blattnerphone) is magnetized across its axis.
 This method requires special equipment and is not much more satisfactory than cylinder recording.